 To delete a building from the list use unset()...

-By default if you remove a bean from a list the connection will be broken but the bean will remain in the database.
+By default if you remove a bean from a list the connection will be broken (in case of a shared list the intermediate bean is also deleted) but the referenced bean will remain in the database.
 If you want RedBeanPHP to remove beans for you that have been removed from lists use:

 //will now also destroy the page.